| flitter-core | ||

 let {x;y} = p[1]

-will bind x
+will bind x to 2 and y to 3.

 New expansion rules apply for columns: the height of the result of a numeric binary operation will be the maximum of the heights of the operands, and the shorter operand is wrapped in both dimensions.
 So with: